msoneal0/Cmdr/docs/README.md

 # Cmdr #

 Cmdr is a command line terminal emulator client for MRCI host using text input/output.
-This helps administer MRCI host via local or remote TCP connections encrypted with TLS/SSL using the MRCI protocol.
+This help administer MRCI host via local or remote TCP connections encrypted with TLS/SSL using the MRCI protocol.
 It also supports file transfers to/from the client using the GEN_FILE sub-protocol that MRCI understands.

 ### Usage ###